 We only help those who we have assessed are in dire need.
 Otherwise we ask locals to donate their time or skills in exchange for training or assistance.

 We also provide tutors to any children or locals and in tuen they tend to crops and farming.
 So we create a positive community spirit.

 We never provide cash into hands of locals.

-We also log charitable requests once a month and then review and decide on list of beneficiaries after painstakingly enquriing, checking and thoroughly vetting their circumstances.
+We also log charitable requests and then review and decide on list of beneficiaries after painstakingly enquriing, checking and thoroughly vetting their circumstances.

 Late Al-Haj Abdul Muquith Choudhury